sekoyo/react-image-crop/README.md

 To develop run `npm run dev`, this will recompile your JS on changes.
 If you wish to change css then run `npm run sass-watch` in another tab.

 You can test your changes by opening `demo/index.html` in a browser (you don't need to be running a server).

+A commit hook will ensure that `npm run release` is ran for you, or you can do it yourself so you have a single commit.